andrew/ultimate-awesome/README.md

 - [awesome-elixir-cqrs](https://github.com/slashdotdash/awesome-elixir-cqrs) - A curated list of awesome Elixir and Command Query Responsibility Segregation (CQRS) resources.
 - [awesome-llm-security](https://github.com/corca-ai/awesome-llm-security) - A curation of awesome tools, documents and projects about LLM Security.
 - [awesome-machine-learning-art](https://github.com/vibertthio/awesome-machine-learning-art) - :robot::art::guitar:A curated list of awesome projects, works, people, articles, and resource for creating art (including music) with machine learning.
 It's machine learning art.
+- [awesome-self-driving-car](https://github.com/daohu527/awesome-self-driving-car) - An awesome list of self-driving cars.
 - [awesome-anime-sources](https://github.com/anshumanv/awesome-anime-sources) - A curated list of everything related to anime.
-- [awesome-self-driving-car](https://github.com/daohu527/awesome-self-driving-car) - An awesome list of self-driving cars.
 - [Awesome-Open-Vocabulary](https://github.com/jianzongwu/Awesome-Open-Vocabulary) - (TPAMI 2024) A Survey on Open Vocabulary Learning.
+- [Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩.
 - [awesome-algolia](https://github.com/algolia/awesome-algolia) - 🔍👋  START HERE!
 A curated list of Algolia libraries, resources and projects.
 - [Awesome-Controllable-T2I-Diffusion-Models](https://github.com/PRIV-Creation/Awesome-Controllable-T2I-Diffusion-Models) - A collection of resources on controllable generation with text-to-image diffusion models.
 - [awesome-radare2](https://github.com/radareorg/awesome-radare2) - A curated list of awesome projects, articles and the other materials powered by Radare2.